Chinese New Year: Year of the Horse Mask!

 However that doesn’t mean I haven’t always wanted a horse mask.
 There’s just something oddly funny about a horse head on a person.
 It just makes me want to break out the ball gowns and pose for really artsy photos.
 Maybe that’s just me.

-Since this Chinese New Year is Year of the Horse, I have been all over the horse mask.
+Since this Lunar New Year is Year of the Horse, I have been all over the horse mask.
 I decided to create my own, in red.
 Because I can and it’s awesome.

 Here is how I created mine:

 First I gathered my supplies.

 • one plastic milk carton cut in half with some heavy duty scissors